mauropasse/design/articles/intraprocess_communication.md

 This design document presents an implementation for the intra-process communication between clients and services.

-## Motivations for a new implementation
+## Motivations for an implementation

 Communication between clients and servers can be expensive.
 If the client request or server response involve the use of big data messages, we incur into a not negligible amount of CPU usage due the need for serialize/de-serialize the data.
 There is also a baseline CPU time needed just to go through all layers from rclcpp to the specific middleware implementation, with the associated bookkeping and data safety checks.